ashdhaker/Daily-Journal/README.md

 you can post your blog on these site it will show on main timeline

----->to run the app
+----> to run the app
 first clone this repo
-then open in your local system open terminal run command --> node
+then open in your local system open terminal run command --> "node"